winterNebs/YouTube-Playlist-duplicate-finder/README.md

 ## How to use:
 1. Open your youtube playlist: https://www.youtube.com/playlist?list=xxx...
+2. Add `&disable_polymer=1` to the end of the url
-2. Scroll to the bottom of the playlist (load the entire thing)
+3. Scroll to the bottom of the playlist (load the entire thing)
-3. Open developer console (Chrome/Firefox: CTRL+SHIFT+J) and copy paste the following code
+4. Open developer console (Chrome/Firefox: CTRL+SHIFT+J) and copy paste the following code
 ```js
 var as = document.getElementsByClassName("pl-video-title-link yt-uix-tile-link yt-uix-sessionlink  spf-link");
 var arr = Array.prototype.slice.call(as);